sungjoonpark93/nest_vnn/README.md

 the feature vector for each cell is a binary vector representing mutational status and copy number variations of the genes used in clinical panels like Foundation Medicine (n=718).

+NeST-VNN source code has been derived from DrugCell (https://github.com/idekerlab/DrugCell).

 # Environment set up for training and testing
 NeST-VNN training/testing scripts require the following environmental setup: